rontarrant/gtkDcoding/docs/_posts/2019-05-24-0038-file-save-dialog.md

 ## Conclusion

 And that’s how a simple `Save` item can be coded.
-Next time, we’ll add in `Save as…` and do something else that’s often done in applications, display the file name in the `Window` header and keep it current.
+Next time, we’ll add in `Save as...` and do something else that’s often done in applications, display the file name in the `Window` header and keep it current.

 Until then.